rangertaha/messaging-patterns/README.rst

 Exchange
 ________

-The producer never sends messages directly to a queue but rather to the exchange.
-The exchange receives messages from producers and sends them to queues.
+The producer doesn’t send messages directly to a queue; instead, it sends them to an exchange.
+The exchange receives messages from producers and decides how to route them—either by delivering them to one or more queues or by discarding them.
+This routing behavior depends on the type of exchange.
+Here are the available exchange types:
-The exchange makes the decision on how to handle the message.
-Its options are to append to a queue, append to many queues, or discard the message.
-The decision is based on the exchange types.
-The following commands show the types:

 The rules, known as the exchange types are:
 **direct**, **topic**, **headers** and **fanout**.